WalobwaD/ReduxPrac/README.md

 - A special redux  method that adds a listener to a store
 - Determines what a your program should execute immediately after a state is updated in the reducer
-- Taked in a callback function created as an argument
+- Takes in a callback function created as an argument

 <code>Redux.combineReducer()</code>

-- This redux method combined multiple reducers in a redux file that will be used in the createStore method which can only be called once
+- This redux method combines multiple reducers in a redux file that will be used in the createStore method which can only be called once
 - Takes in an object with key value pairs of reducers as an argument

 ```jsx